Musa-Qureshi-01/Musa-Qureshi_Portfolio/README.md

 This is my personal portfolio website built to showcase my journey as a B.Tech CSE student.
 It includes my introduction, projects, and contact info.
 I'm passionate about web development and machine learning, and I’m constantly learning and improving through hands-on projects.

-This project showcases my skills, projects, and background as a developer passionate about building impactful web experiences.
+This project showcases my skills, projects, and background as a developer passionate about building impactful web experiences..

 ## 🌐 Live Demo
 *Check it out here:* [musa-qureshi-portfolio.vercel.app](https://musa-qureshi-portfolio.vercel.app/)